srl-labs/wsl-containerlab/README.md

 Ensure [WSL 2.4.4](https://github.com/microsoft/WSL/releases/tag/2.4.4) is installed.

-Clnoe the repo and build use the build script
+Clone the repo and build using the build script

 ```
 ./build.sh